Face facts: It’s time to end this harmful relationship and break up with single-use plastic bags

 While this is great news, there’s still work to be done.
 In England, small businesses are exempt from the charge and in 2017 alone they used an estimated 3.6 billion single-use bags.
 Leading larger retailers, despite the charge, still sold 700 million unnecessary plastic bags in 2017.

 Also concerning is the rise of the so-called ‘bag for life’, not covered by existing legislation.
 Large stores sold 1.18 billion of these last year, equivalent to 44 per household, almost one a week.
 This is far more than is needed for the average shopping trip, showing that many people are buying them as a single-use option, something that will clearly undermine the success of the 5p charge.
 Indeed, supermarket Iceland stopped selling single-use bags in 2018 but reported that despite removing quarter of a billion, the volume of plastic remained unchanged because ‘reusable’ alternatives contain a thicker grade of plastic

-The British Government is currently consulting on extending the single-use plastic bag charge to cover smaller retailers and raising the price from 5p to 10p.
+The Government is currently considering extending the single-use plastic bag charge in England to cover smaller retailers and raising the price from 5p to 10p.
 It never made sense not to apply the charge to small retailers, given that two-thirds of these businesses support the mandatory charge and 42 per cent of independent retailers already voluntarily charging for them.
 However, we don’t think a 10p charge is enough – we need to ban the single-use bag carrier altogether and enforce a minimum price of at least 60p on ‘bags for life’ to make sure they really are a long-term purchase.

 The Government estimates that even with the price of the single-use bag at 10p, more than 13,000 million would still be sold between 2018-28, in addition to billions of ‘bags for life’, paper bags and bin liners.
 This is a totally unnecessary waste stream and environmental risk.